nagaseshadri/puppet-vagrant-oc11.1/README.md

 - Want to know more about **Vagrant**?
 Please read about vagrant [here](https://www.vagrantup.com/)
 - Want to know more about **Puppet**, Please read about what puppet has to offer [here](https://puppetlabs.com/)
 - Want to know more about **VirtualBox**, Please read the documentation [here](https://www.virtualbox.org/)

+## Issues

+- Please feel free to raise any issues that you find [here](https://github.com/nagaseshadri/puppet-vagrant-oc11.1/issues/new), I will try and look at it ASAP